-In March 2020, commercial paper markets experienced disruptions related to the outbreak of COVID-19 and its associated shutdowns.
+In March 2020, commercial paper markets experienced disruptions related to the outbreak of COVID-19 and associated shutdowns.
 Investor flows out of money market funds were exacerbated by uncertainty about the impact of COVID-19 on businesses.
 Anecdotally, commercial paper investors were unwilling to extend credit to issuers except at very short maturities (less than five days).
-This reduction in the availability of credit coincided with increases in yield spreads even for the highest-rated issuers across the maturity spectrum.
-The shock to the market negatively affected companies that needed to refinance their maturing commercial paper, exacerbated in 2020 by an increase in the liquidity needed to fund operations disrupted by the pandemic.
+This reduction in the availability of credit coincided with yield spread increases even for the highest rated issuers across the maturity spectrum.
+The shock to the market negatively impacted companies that needed to refinance their maturing commercial paper, exacerbated in 2020 by an increase in liquidity needed to fund operational disruptions.

-In light of these events, on March 17, 2020, the Federal Reserve announced the Commercial Paper Funding Facility (CPFF 2020), designed to support market functioning and to provide a liquidity backstop for the commercial paper market.
-The CPFF 2020 was a temporary liquidity facility authorized under Section 13(3) of the Federal Reserve Act and backed by \$10 billion in equity from the U.S. Treasury using the Exchange Stabilization Fund.
-CPFF 2020 marked the re-establishment of a facility that originally operated from October 27, 2008, through February 1, 2010, in
+In light of these events, on March 17, 2020, the Federal Reserve announced the Commercial Paper Funding Facility (CPFF 2020), designed to support market functioning and provide a liquidity backstop for the commercial paper market.1 The CPFF 2020 was a temporary liquidity facility authorized under Section 13(3) of the Federal Reserve Act and backed by \$10 billion in equity from the U.S. Treasury using the Exchange Stabilization Fund.
+It marked the reestablishment of a facility that originally operated from October 27, 2008, through February 1, 2010, in response to the Global Financial Crisis (GFC).
+While in both 2008 and 2020, there were concerns about companies need to fund operations, in 2020, concerns were highest about the ability of nonfinancial companies to issue commercial paper to fund operations, while in 2008, the roll-over of asset backed commercial paper was a key concern.